 In this simulation, we want to analyze the airflow around a solid body.
 Therefore we need to assign properties to the fluid region.
-Click on the ‘+’ icon next to the Materials option of the simulation tree on the left of the page, and then choose ‘Air‘ in the panel that pops up, and apply:
+Click on the ‘+’ icon next to the Materials option of the simulation tree on the left panel, then choose ‘Air‘ in Material pop up, and finally Apply:

-The flow region that was created due to the Geometry operation at the beginning of the simulation is automatically selected for the material, because it is the only one present.
+The flow region that was created in the CAD mode at the beginning of the tutorial is automatically selected for the material, because it is the only one present.

-Just confirm the selection by hitting the check button next to the material’s name.
-You can also create a custom fluid by changing the properties and the materials name.
+Just confirm the selection by hitting the check button at the top of the panel.
+You can also create a custom fluid by changing the parameters and giving it a proper name.

-In order to have an overview, the following picture shows the boundary conditions applied for this simulation:
+The following picture shows an overview of the boundary conditions used in this simulation:

 a.
 Velocity Inlet

-Assign a ‘Velocity Inlet‘ of 59 (mover s).
-This is close to the average Ball Speed an average male golf player achieves.
+Assign a ‘Velocity Inlet‘ of 59 \(m/s\).
+This value is close to the Ball Speed that an average male golf player achieves.

 b.
 Pressure Outlet